tmtsoftware/csw/docs/src/main/services/database.md

     @@@

 ## Accessing Database Service
-Database Service is accessed differently than other CSW services in that it is not passed to a component through `CswContext/JCswContext` in the component's ComponentHandlers.
+The Database Service is accessed differently than other CSW services in that it is not passed to a component through `CswContext/JCswContext` in the component's ComponentHandlers.
 To access Database Service, developers create a `DatabaseServiceFactory`.
-DatabaseServiceFactory can be created anywhere in the code using an `ActorSystem` and its creation is explained in next section.
+A `DatabaseServiceFactory` can be created anywhere in the code using an `ActorSystem` and its creation is explained in next section.

 @@@ note

-Creating a new DatabaseServiceFactory does not mean a new connection to PostgreSQL server will be created.
+Creating a new `DatabaseServiceFactory` does not mean a new connection to PostgreSQL server will be created.
 Database connections are managed in a pool by the underlying Database Service implementation.
-Hence, creating multiple DatabaseServiceFactory per component can be considered pretty cheap and harmless.
-But it is also possible to save what is returned by DatabaseServiceFactory and pass it around your component.
+Hence, creating multiple `DatabaseServiceFactory` instances per component can be considered pretty cheap and harmless.
+But it is also possible to save the instance returned by `DatabaseServiceFactory` and pass it around your component.

 @@@

 #### Connect with Read Access

-Our access approach is that all components can read any Database Service database and clients that only need read access use the following factory method.
-But a writer will need a special username/password with write access as shown below.
+Our access approach is that all components can read any Database Service database, and clients that only need read access use the following factory method.
+However, a writer will need a special username/password with write access as shown below.

-By default while connecting to PostgreSQL, Database Service will provide read access for data.
+By default while connecting to PostgreSQL database, the Database Service will provide read access for data.
 To achieve that, create an instance of `DatabaseServiceFactory` and use it as shown below:

 Scala